Khairun-Nahar-Munne/Travel_API_Project/README.md

 - User Service: http://127.0.0.1:5002/docs/

-To register as an admin, you have to put  "Admin" in role property field and "your_admin_secret_key_here" in  admin_secret_key.
+   To register as an admin, you have to put  "Admin" in role property field and "your_admin_secret_key_here" in  admin_secret_key property field.
 After login, you will get authentication token.
 To get all profiles, you have to put this authentication token in authorize filed and login with this token as admin.

    To register as an user, you have to put "User" in role property field.
 After login, you will get authentication token.
 To get own, you have to put this authentication token in authorize filed and login with this token as user.

 - Authentication Service: http://127.0.0.1:5003/docs/

    After login in user service, you will get authentication token.
 To view own role, you have to put this authentication token in authorize filed and login with this token.
 You can view your role.

 - Destination Service: http://127.0.0.1:5001/docs/

    After login in user service, you will get authentication token.
 To view all destinations, you have to put this authentication token in authorize filed and login with this token.

    Admin can also post destinations and delete any destination through the id of the destinqation.

 ## Testing

 To test the services, run the test suite using unittest.
-Each microservice includes a tests folder named tests which contains all of the tests for each service.
+Each microservice includes a tests folder named tests.
 To execute the test suite, navigate to the root directory of the project in your terminal window and enter:

 ### **User Service**